msukmanowsky/fastapi-sqlalchemy-slowness/README.md

 In this test, we make 100 separate concurrent requests to `/ping` and `/ping-with-async-sleep`.
 The only insight here is that `/ping` is clearly not slowed down by `/ping-with-async-sleep` as it uses `asyncio.sleep` to simulate a non-blocking operation.
 There is however a slight performance penalty on `/ping` due to the overhead of managing the concurrent requests.

-### Concurrent requests to a SQLAlchemy AsyncSession endpoint
+### ⚠️ PROBLEM: Concurrent requests to a SQLAlchemy AsyncSession endpoint ⚠️

 ```txt
 ------ START ------